ninumt/OneCodeADay/README.md

 ********************************************************************************
 Day 2:
 Problem 1: - Reverse a string.
-Note: DoNot change problem no(i.e Problem 1) in Day 2 if you are still working on it.
+Note: DO NOT change problem no(i.e Problem 1) in Day 2 if you are still working on it.
 Solution: